MisaOguraBH/CV/README.md

 ---

 #### + Adaptable communicator
-Having left Japan at the age of 21 and lived in the UK for 7 years, I have naturally developed interpersonal adaptability.
+Having lived away from home since young, I have naturally developed independency and interpersonal adaptability.

 My work experience as an academic tutor for A-level and university-level students has equipped me with skills to :
 + simplify complicated concepts with real-life examples